-First found in Palermo, Sicily where the Monaco family arrived from France in about the 12th century.
+First found in Palermo (Sicilian: Palermu, Latin: Panormus), a city in Insular Italy, the capital of both the region of Sicily and the Province of Palermo where the Monaco family arrived from France in about the 12th century.
 In those ancient times only persons of rank, the podesta, clergy, city officials, army officers, artists, landowners were entered into the records.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.
 Originally French the family branched into Italy during the time of King Alfonzo.
 Franchesco was the King's official representative for Sicily in 1442 and became Governor of the Camera region in 1449.

 This web page shows only a small excerpt of our Monica research.
 Another 177 words(13 lines of text) covering the years 1406, 1820, 1400, 1868, 1370, 1425, 1449, 1406, 1844 and 1870 are included under the topic Early Monica History in all our PDF Extended History products.

 Another 155 words(11 lines of text) are included under the topic Early Monica Notables in all our PDF Extended History products.